kaizen-ai/kaizenflow/documentation/general/zenhub.md

   - Start on 10 am EST
     - ~30 mins each per team
     - Need to schedule for the team based on their personal preferences
-  - Sprint planning in groups: Dev, Tools, Product, NLP
+  - Sprint planning in groups: Dev, Tools, AutoML, Max, NLP
 - Wed group meetings
   - Usual group sync-ups
 - Friday meeting with Olga